 Disclosure: There's a good chance this post contains affiliate links.
 Purchasing through my blog helps me stay on the road!
 So, thank you!(Last Updated On: November 30, 2018)

 Yes, you heard that right, and no, it’s not a myth.
-There is an actual party ferry from Stockholm to Riga, and I got to experience it myself.
+There is an actual massive party on a certain Stockholm to Riga ferry, and I got to experience it myself.
 Well, technically I think there are ‘party ferries’ between other cities in the Baltic, but this is the one I tried and I can tell you right now that my mind was blown.